vshushkov/redux-models/README.md

 Additional data processing from the methods can be done in the model reducer.

 Model reducer arguments are same as [redux reducers](https://redux.js.org/basics/reducers), except the last argument `types`.
-It contains all action types strings your model can dispatch.
+It contains all action types strings your model can dispatch (including mixins action types).
 In following example model `User` has one method `find` and it can dispatch actions with types: `@@redux-models/USER/FIND`, `@@redux-models/USER/FIND_SUCCESS`, `@@redux-models/USER/FIND_ERROR`, `@@redux-models/USER/FIND_RESET`, so `types` contains object: